To help you choose between Stripe vs. Paddle vs. FastSpring, this guide explores:

 Here’s an overview of FastSpring’s checkout options:

-• Localized Checkout: Let customers choose their preferred language or let FastSpring choose the appropriate language based on the buyer’s location.
-FastSpring supports 19+ languages.
+- Localized Checkout: Let customers choose their preferred language or let FastSpring choose the appropriate language based on the buyer’s location.
+FastSpring supports 21+ languages and 23+ currencies to help expand your global reach.

-• Built-in tracking and testing tools: With FastSpring’s built-in tracking tools, you can easily identify ways to improve conversion rates.
-Most companies that use this tool are able to increase their conversion rates by 30% or more.
+- Built-in tracking and testing tools: With FastSpring’s built-in tracking tools, you can easily identify ways to improve conversion rates.

-• Personalized customer support: Although we give you complete control over your checkout, our team is always available to help you build the best checkout experience for your business.
-Some companies only provide personalized support to their largest clients and practically ignore small businesses.
-At FastSpring, we don’t play favorites.
-Our team is always happy to help in any way they can.
+- Personalized customer support: Our team is always available to help you build the best checkout experience for your business.
+Some companies only provide personalized support to their largest clients.
+At FastSpring, we don’t play favorites — our team is always happy to help in any way they can.

 Paddle